Diversity in action

 Equal opportunity and a range of support measures for a better work-life balance have long been the central pillars of our HR policy.
 Since 2002, DLR has regularly received recognition in the berufundfamilie audit for its commitment to family-friendly working practices and has also been awarded TOTAL E-Quality accreditation since 2004 for its exemplary HR policies geared towards equal opportunity.

-- advisory and intermediary services relating to childcare and the care of dependent relatives, delivered by an external partner and the internal family information centre;
+- Advisory services on all aspects of childcare and nursing care provided by an external cooperation partner and an internal family counselling centre

 - Childcare places in daycare facilities for children under 3 years of age at all major sites

 - A structured reintegration process following family-related leave

 - A comprehensive range of information